Aer-osa/dom-manipulation/README.md

 # dom-manipulation

-This repo is to practice manipulation of the Document Object Model and to implement lessons learned in the Odin Project.
+This project is to practice manipulation of the Document Object Model and to implement lessons learned in the Odin Project.